isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 <a name="q8">**Q8.
 How are qualifying commercial properties defined?**</a>

-Examples of qualifying commercial uses include shops, restaurants, cinemas or theatres, schools, etc. The full list may be found here .
+Examples of qualifying commercial uses include shops, restaurants, cinemas or theatres, schools, etc. The full list may be found <a href="">here</a>.

 <a name="q9">**Q9.
 Why are offices and industrial properties, as well as properties used for residential purposes (e.g. dormitories) not entitled to rental waivers in this round of rental relief?**</a>